tuyethoa1011/Verilog_HDL/digital_clock/README.md

-Using Procedural Asssignment coding style
+Using Procedural Asssignment coding style only